Why Climb with Us

 • Mountain huts: Leave the large pack at home!
 These cozy and modern mountain huts provide bedding, comforters, and satisfying meals.
 You will find yourself enjoying the Tarte d’Jour and surreal views from the decks of these mountain huts.

 • Training Opportunities: The first climbing day is spent learning technical skills and applying them to a mountain scramble traverse.
 The following three days, climbers will make an ascent on the Gran Paradiso.
-The skills used on Gran Paradiso and the first day of the trip give climbers the necessary mountaineering skills to safely climb Mont Blanc.
+The skills used on Gran Paradiso and the first day of the trip give climbers the necessary mountaineering skills to competently climb Mont Blanc.

 • Acclimatizing Program: On the 9 Day program, climbers will spend two nights above 9,000 ft. and make an ascent of Gran Paradiso (4,061 m/13,323 ft.), which is the highest peak in Italy.
 This program provides climbers ample amount of time to acclimatize properly.